learngermanghana/markmyletter/README.md

 “also save to Firestore” next to the save button.
 Checking it writes the data to the `scores` collection in addition to the Google Sheet.

+## Submission storage paths

+Student submissions are kept in the client’s local storage beneath a level- and student-specific path.
+When `submitFinalWork` runs, it saves the entry into `store.submissions` and returns a path like `submissions/{levelKey}/{studentKey}` (the level key is normalized and the student key is built from the email plus student code).
+A lock record is also created under `submission_locks/{studentKey}` to avoid duplicate submissions.

+If `submitWorkToSpecificPath` is used, the submission is appended to `store.submissions[levelKey].posts` using the explicit path provided, but the data still lives under the `submissions/{levelKey}` branch in local storage.